 How Much Pears Can Guinea Pigs Eat?

-Pears already have a high combination of water and sugar, adding more sweet treats on the same day can harm your guinea pig.
+When you do feed them pears, don’t feed other sweet treats on the same day.
+Pears already have a high combination of water and sugar, and adding more sweets can harm your guinea pig.

 What Are the Nutrients in Pears?

-- Vitamin C – 6 mg/100 g
+- Vitamin C: 6 mg/100 g

-- Vitamin A – 25 IU
+- Vitamin A: 25 IU

-- Vitamin K – 4.4 ug/100 g
+- Vitamin K: 4.4 ug/100 g

-- Calcium – 9 mg/100 g
+- Calcium: 9 mg/100 g

-- Phosphorous – 12 mg/100 g
+- Phosphorus: 12 mg/100 g

-- Potassium – 116 mg/100 g
+- Potassium: 116 mg/100 g

-- Fiber – 3.1 g/100 g
+- Fiber: 3.1 g/100 g

-- Sugar – 9.75 g/100 g
+- Sugar: 9.75 g/100 g

-- Protein – 0.36 g/100 g
+- Protein: 0.36 g/100 g

-- Carbs – 15.23 g/100 g
+- Carbs: 15.23 g/100 g

-- Calories – 57 Kcal
+- Calories: 57 Kcal

-- Fat – 0.14 g/100 g
+- Fat: 0.14 g/100 g

-- Water – 83.96 g/100 g
+- Water: 83.96 g/100 g

 Side Effects of Acidic Fruit

-Excess of water and sugar
+Excess of Water and Sugar

 Diarrhea and Obesity